nikaza/quaternion/README.md

 You will need:
 * CMAKE 3.4 or greater
 * clang 3.8 or greater, or gcc 4.9 or greater
+* A computer running Linux.
+This software was tested in Ubuntu 16.04.

 Run the build_script.sh -t *yourCompiler* -j *nuCores*